 However, I heard big companies would go great length to make the engine "their own".
 This is the real strength of Unreal's C++ source included feature.
 And you could fix all bugs by yourself theoretically, because in Unity you are always at risk of waiting for Unity team to look or fix what's in the black box.

-In a nicer wording they don’t want to compete with their own user.
+In a nicer wording Unity don’t want to compete with their own user.
 Instead they made a demo project to test a use case on various things.

 In Unreal undenieably when you see Fortnite, you would think you would have the same feature set and resources to make a complete game like Fortnite.
 If some feature would be sorely missing, then Fortnite can’t do that either.
 They must have some pressure to keep Fortnite a good game.
 So they must implement something new.